Wallaroo Air-Gapped Installation Guide

 The general process follows these steps:

-• Pre Setup Checklist: The necessary installation files are available and values set for installation.
+• Pre Setup Checklist for Helm: The necessary installation files are available and values set for installation.

-• Wallaroo Image Retrieval and Installation Preparation: Retrieve the installation images from Wallaroo and store them in a private container registry available from the Target Cluster.
+• Wallaroo Image Retrieval and Installation Preparation for Helm: Retrieve the installation images from Wallaroo and store them in a private container registry available from the Target Cluster.

 The following checklist ensures that required items are ready before starting the process.